 The easiest way is to simply try and pay off the loans as fast as possible.
 If you think you might be held responsible for your spouse’s student loans if they die, it may be a good idea to consider a life insurance policy that will cover the outstanding loan balance.

-No one likes to think about these things, but taking a second to plan ahead now can potentially turn a financially catastrophic event into only a regularly-catastrophic event.
+No one likes to think about these things, but taking a second to plan ahead now can potentially turn a financially catastrophic event into only a regularly catastrophic event and can help you manage student loan repayment.

 Plus, it’s a healthier way of viewing your finances.
 It’s like the old Shakespeare phrase says, what’s yours is mine and what’s mine is yours.

 Unfortunately, there’s not a lot of magic-wand-waving you can do here to pay off your spouse’s student loans faster.
-The old standby advice of finding ways to save money and earn more money — and applying the surplus toward your student loans — is the best advice of all.
+The old standby advice of finding ways to save money and earn more money — and applying the surplus toward your student loan monthly payment — is the best advice of all.

 Still, there are other things you can do to help pay off your spouse’s student loan debt faster:

-- See if your lender offers discounts, such as for enrolling in autopay
+- See if your lender offers borrower discounts, such as for enrolling in autopay.

-- See if getting cash back by refinancing student loans would save you money
+- See if getting cash back by refinancing student loans and a lower rate would save you money on student loan interest.

 If you need outside help in evaluating your options to get out of student loan debt for as little money as possible, consider hiring one of our expert student loan planners.
 We’ve got a lot of experience in tackling student loan hurdles.
-No matter what your situation is, we’ve seen it, and we can help.
+No matter what your situation is, we’ve seen it, and we can help with payment plans to move forward.

 Did you know how much student loan debt your partner had before you got married?
 Are you each paying off student loans separately or together?